dipien/google-play-api/jdroid-java-googleplay-publisher/README.md

     appContext.setBundlePath("/path/to/bundle/file.aab");

     // The release track that you're assigning APKs to.
-    // Acceptable values are: TrackType.INTERNAL, TrackType.ALPHA, TrackType.BETA, TrackType.ROLLOUT or TrackType.PRODUCTION
+    // Acceptable values are: TrackType.INTERNAL, TrackType.ALPHA, TrackType.BETA or TrackType.PRODUCTION
-    appContext.setTrackType(TrackType.ALPHA);
+    appContext.setTrackType(TrackType.PRODUCTION);

     // Fraction of users who are eligible to receive the release.
 0 <= fraction < 1
-    // Only used if trackType is TrackType.ROLLOUT.
-Default value: 0.005 (0.5%)
+    // Only used if trackType is TrackType.PRODUCTION.
+Default value: the previous rollout user fraction (if any) or 100% appContext.setUserFraction(0.1);
-    appContext.setUserFraction(0.1);

     // Whether the task should fail if the uploaded APK specifies a version code that has already been used.
 Default value: true